 At least when it comes to the most famous of all pizzas – Margherita.
 Legend has it that in 1889, the Italian king and queen decided to visit Napoli.
 Italy had become one country recently, 1861.
 Napoli was the capital of the Kingdom of the South.

-The garlic and tomato (pizza marinara) and the anchovies (pizza Napoli) she did not like.
+She didn’t like the garlic and tomato (pizza marinara) and the anchovies (pizza Napoli).
 But she loved the pizza with tomato sauce, mozzarella, and basil.
 Hence the name of the pizza Margherita, in her honor.

 “Bufala” means urban legend.
 Its origin is probably from the type of mozzarella used in the pizza.
 There’s even a handwritten thank you note from the queen to go with the story.
 It says she liked the pizza also because it wore the colors of the Italian flag – red, white, and green.